Bolsheviks: Second Party Congress

 At the 2nd Congress of the RSDLP, which was held in Brussels and then London during August 1903, Lenin and Julius Martov disagreed over the party membership rules.
-Lenin, who was supported by Georgy Plekhanov, wanted to limit membership to those who supported the party full-time and worked in complete obedience to the elected party leadership.
+Lenin, who was supported by Georgi Plekhanov, wanted to limit membership to those who supported the party full-time and worked in complete obedience to the elected party leadership.
 Martov wanted to extend membership to anyone "who recognises the Party Programme and supports it by material means and by regular personal assistance under the direction of one of the party's organisations."
 Lenin believed his plan would develop a core group of professional revolutionaries who would devote their full time and energy towards developing the party into an organization capable of leading a successful proletarian revolution against the Tsarist autocracy.

 The base of active and experienced members would be the recruiting ground for this professional core.
 Sympathizers would be left outside and the party would be organised based on the concept of democratic centralism.
 Martov, until then a close friend of Lenin, agreed with him that the core of the party should consist of professional revolutionaries, but he argued that party membership should be open to sympathizers, revolutionary workers, and other fellow travellers.
 The two had disagreed on the issue as early as March–May 1903, but it was not until the Congress that their differences became irreconcilable and split the party.
 At first, the disagreement appeared to be minor and inspired by personal conflicts.
 For example, Lenin's insistence on dropping less active editorial board members from Iskra or Martov's support for the Organizing Committee of the Congress which Lenin opposed.
 The differences grew and the split became irreparable.